poketwouser/IPL-Data-Curation-and-Visualization/README.md

 * **The Problem:** Free-tier platforms like Render and Railway strictly cap RAM at ~500MB.
 Dash heavily relies on Pandas to process and filter data.
 Loading 260,000+ deliveries directly into memory instantly breached this threshold, triggering Out of Memory (OOM) crashes and silent deployment failures.
 * **The Solution:** We bypassed heavy CSV loading by strictly utilizing tightly compressed **Parquet** binaries.
 This shrank our memory footprint by 80%, allowing the app to successfully boot on ultra-low-memory containers.
 (Note: We also fixed Railway's strict `$PORT` environment mapping by dynamically exposing the port in our `Dockerfile`).

-### 2. The Vercel Serverless Pivot
-* **The Problem:** We wanted the unmatched edge-network speed of **Vercel**, but Vercel is designed for Node.js/Next.js, not stateful Python Dash applications.
-* **The Solution:** We architected a custom Serverless integration.
-We created a `vercel.json` routing configuration that funnels all frontend traffic into a dedicated Python Serverless Function (`api/index.py`) which acts as a lightweight WSGI wrapper for the Flask server.
-Because our Parquet files are so small, Vercel's serverless cold-starts are nearly instantaneous.

----

-## 🚀 How to Deploy (Vercel)

-1. Push your code to GitHub.
-2. Go to [Vercel](https://vercel.com) and click **Add New Project**.
-3. Import your GitHub repository.
-4. Leave all settings as default (Vercel will auto-detect `vercel.json`).
-5. Click **Deploy**.
-The app will be live on a `.vercel.app` domain in seconds. 🚀

-### Alternative: Hugging Face Spaces (Docker)
-1. Create a new Space on [Hugging Face](https://huggingface.co/spaces).
-2. Choose **Docker** as the SDK (Blank).
-3. Push your repository to the Hugging Face remote.
-It will automatically build from the provided `Dockerfile`.

 ## 📊 Data Pipeline

 The platform uses pre-processed Parquet files for fast startup: